 We don’t know how to set boundaries.

-“It’s really important to establish boundaries up front, because it’s difficult to establish boundaries once someone has crossed them,” Currin says, explaining that boundaries are defensive by nature, so you may have to say no a lot in the beginning to get them established.
-One good way to establish boundaries is to be consistent.
+“It’s really important to establish boundaries as soon as we realize they have been violated, because it’s difficult for us and confusing for others when we backtrack,” Currin says, explaining that boundaries are defensive by nature, so you may have to say no a lot in the beginning to get them established.
+One good way to set boundaries is to be consistent.
 “One of the things my mentor regularly tells me is that I need to say ‘I don’t do that.’”
 Opt for a similar statement so there’s no gray area.
 And don’t be afraid to feel uncomfortable when setting boundaries.
-“We’ll get more comfortable as time goes on, and over time, people will begin to recognize your boundaries and respect them,” Currin adds.
+“You’ll get more comfortable as time goes on and people will begin to recognize your boundaries and respect them,” Currin adds.

 We feel guilty to say no.